arras-energy/gridlabd/docs/Developers.md

 Software developers and engineers are welcome to contribute to Arras Energy.
-The source code to HiPAS is available to the public through the [GitHub SLAC Gismo GridLAB-D project](https://source.gridlabd.us/).
+The source code to HiPAS GridLAB-D is available to the public through the [GitHub HiPAS GridLAB-D project](https://source.gridlabd.us/).

 ## Developer Resources